-- director. (a) In administering this chapter, the executive director may when deemed necessary render written interpretations to clarify or elaborate upon the meaning of specific provisions of this chapter for intent, clarity and applicability to a particular situation.
-The executive director may also forward any interpretation of the meaning or applicability of any provision of the rules directly to the authority for a determination at a public meeting. - [(b) A written interpretation shall be signed by the executive director and include the following: - (1) Identification of the section of this chapter in question; - (2) A statement of the problem; - (3) A statement of interpretation; and - (4) A justification statement. - (c) A written interpretation issued by the executive director shall be the basis for administering and enforcing the pertinent section of this chapter.
-All written interpretations rendered pursuant to these rules shall be public record, and shall be effective on the date signed by the executive director.] - (b) The issuance of an interpretation shall include findings stating the basis for the interpretation.
+- (b) [A written interpretation shall be signed by the executive director and include the following: - (1) Identification of the section of this chapter in question; - (2) A statement of the problem; - (3) A statement of interpretation; and - (4) A justification statement. - (c) A written interpretation issued by the executive director shall be the basis for administering and enforcing the pertinent section of this chapter.
+All written interpretations rendered pursuant to these rules shall be public record, and shall be effective on the date signed by the executive director.]
+The issuance of an interpretation shall include findings stating the basis for the interpretation.
 The basis for an interpretation may include but is not limited to technological changes or new industry standards.
-The issuance of an interpretation shall also include a finding documenting the consistency of the interpretation with the mauka area plan;
+The issuance of an interpretation shall also include a finding documenting the consistency of the interpretation with the makai area plan. - (c) All interpretations shall be: - Written and shall quote the provisions of the rules being interpreted, and the applicability in the particular or general circumstances that caused the need for interpretations, and the determination; and

-- (c) All interpretations shall be: - (1) Written and shall quote the provisions of the rules being interpreted, and the applicability in the particular or general circumstances that caused the need for interpretations, and the determination; and - (2) Distributed to the authority, executive director, and Hawaii community development authority staff; - (d) Any interpretation of the rules by the executive director may be appealed to the authority in compliance with section 15-23-13 (appeals); and - (e) Any provision of the rules that is determined by the executive director to need refinement or revision will be corrected by amending the rules as soon as is practical.
-Until an amendment can occur, the executive director will maintain a complete record of all interpretations to the rules, indexed by the number of the subchapter, section or subsection that is the subject of the interpretation.

-[Eff 10/10/98; comp 2/2/02; comp 12/9/02; comp 11/3/05] (Auth: HRS §\$206E-4, 206E-5, 206E-7) (Imp: HRS §\$206E-4, 206E-5, 206E-7) - \$15-23-21 Zoning adjustments and waivers. (a) When a development standard contained in this chapter identifies specific circumstances under which a revision is appropriate, an applicant may request an adjustment to the standard.
+- (2) Distributed to the authority, executive director, and authority staff. - (d) Any interpretation of the rules by the executive director may be appealed to the authority in compliance with section 15-23-13; and - (e) Any provision of the rules that is determined by the executive director to need refinement or revision will be corrected by amending the rules as soon as is practical pursuant to subchapter 4, chapter 15-219, Hawaii Administrative Rules.
+Until an amendment can occur, the executive director will maintain a complete record of all interpretations to the rules, indexed by the number of the subchapter, section, or subsection that is the subject of the interpretation.
+[Eff 10/10/98; comp 2/2/02; comp 12/9/02; comp 11/3/05; am and comp [(Auth: HRS §\$206E-4, 206E-5, 206E-7) (Imp: HRS §\$206E-4, 206E-5, 206E-7) - \$15-23-21 [Zoning adjustments and waivers. (a) When a development standard contained in this chapter identifies specific circumstances under which a revision is appropriate, an applicant may request an adjustment to the standard.
 An adjustment request is to be filed with supporting material specifying the requested adjustment and the manner in which the proposed project qualifies for the adjustment.
 A request for adjustment shall be approved by the executive director upon finding that criteria for the adjustment specified in the standard are satisfied. - (b) The strict application of the development or design standards of this chapter may be waived by the executive director for public uses and utility installations.
 The granting of the waiver shall not, under the circumstances and conditions applied in the particular case, adversely affect the health and safety of persons, and shall not be materially detrimental to the public welfare or injurious to nearby property improvements.
 The burden of proof in showing the reasonableness of the proposed waiver shall be on the applicant seeking the waiver.

+'''

-[Eff 10/10/98; comp 2/2/02; comp 12/9/02; comp 11/3/05] (Auth: HRS §\$206E-4, 206E-5, 206E-7) (Imp: HRS §\$206E-4, 206E-5, 206E-7)
+[Eff 10/10/98; comp 2/2/02; comp 12/9/02; comp

+11/3/05] (Auth: HRS $$206E-4, 206E-5, 206E-7) (Imp:

+HRS $$206E-4, 206E-5, 206E-7)] REPEALED.

+[R

+'''